WesleySkeen/Redis-Batching/README.md

 Calling batch
 ```

+This time batching came out on top.
 So depending on the server specs and the use case, both batch and parallel could be options